 HCWC is committed to achieving our mission of creating an environment where violence and abuse are not tolerated.
 We pursue many available resources to achieve this goal.
-Most of the funding for this program comes from federal and state grants along with a significant contribution from our main foundation partner, the St. David's Foundation.
-Lastly, we rely on support from our community and our fundraisers to support this critical program.
+Funds have been raised through grant applications and appeals to foundations, individuals, and local and county government.
+We also have several fundraising events to help raise local funds to support these critical programs.